 A successful marketing campaign does not only increase your website traffic or bloat lead conversion rate.
 It provides insight on how to be successful in your next campaign.
 This is because one of the most valuable assets in marketing is to identify where things went haywire in your previous campaign.

 It’s easier to come up with new strategies in your campaigns if you can find the major sources of your customers.
-With such data, marketers can target the underperforming campaign channels for new strategies.
+With such data, marketers can target the underperforming campaign channels for new strategies where web scrapping with ScraperBox is also a valid option.
 For instance, a fashion company could have a lot to address if they record lower ROI with ads on Snapchat compare to a pension company.
 The performance data of each campaign channel also helps marketers to ascertain if they are actually exploiting the full potential of the platform/channel, with respect to their niche.

 These figures are made possible by UTM parameters.